-When most people think of Florida, the first thing that comes to mind is usually its many beaches.
-Florida is home to miles of beaches, so it is no wonder that when you ask for a recommendation, you're not going to just get one, and you're going to get dozens.
+When most people think of Florida, the first thing that comes to mind is its many fantastic beaches.
+Florida is home to miles of beaches, so it is no wonder that when you ask for a recommendation, you're not going to just get one.
+You're going to get dozens.

 How far from Orlando is the closest beach?

 The closest beach to Orlando is actually not in Orlando, but you should look outside the city if you want to be close.
-Depending on traffic, the nearest beaches from Orlando are located between 45 minutes and an hour away from downtown.
+Depending on traffic, the nearest beaches from Orlando are between 45 minutes and an hour's drive from downtown Orlando.

 Here is a list of the most popular beaches within an hour of Orlando.
 They are all located on the Atlantic Ocean.